ooni/probe-cli/internal/enginenetx/DESIGN.md

 That is, we exponentially increase the delay until `8s`, then we linearly space each attempt by `8s`.
 We aim to space attempts to accommodate for slow access networks and/or access network experiencing temporary failures to deliver packets.
+However, we also aim to have dialing parallelism, to reduce the overall time to connect when we're experiencing many timeouts when attempting to dial.

 Additionally, the `*httpsDialer` algorithm keeps statistics about the operations it performs using an `httpsDialerEventsHandler` type: